Suspect blames friend for carjacking that sparked 100-mph chase

 As he was being loaded into an ambulance, ABC13's Courtney Fischer asked him outright if he took the vehicle.

-"No, one of my friends took it," he said.
+"No, one of my friends took it," Knox said.
 He then explained that his friend let him take it.

-Officials say they don't know when and where the SUV was stolen.
+The owner of the vehicle, who did not want to be identified, told ABC13 she was carjacked in west Houston on Nov.
+11.

+"I hear this story on the news here and there, but I never imagined it would actually happen to me, and when it happened to me, I'm scared because it's my life," she said.

 Follow Courtney Fischer on Twitter and Facebook.